-Explain What is Indices Trading Leverage?
+Explain What's Indices Trading Leverage?
 Explain What is Indices Trading Margin?

 The definition of Indices Trading Leverage is having the ability to control a large amount of money using very little of your own money and borrowing the rest - this is what makes the stock indices trading market to attract many investors.

-We shall explain indices trading leverage first and then explain indices trading margin in this learn how to calculate stock indices trading leverage and margin tutorial.
+We shall explain indices leverage first and then explain indices margin in this learn how to calculate stock indices leverage and margin guide.

 Example:

-We shall us this example to explain what indices trading leverage is?
-If your indices broker gives you stock indices leverage of 100:1 (this is the best option to choose as the maximum stock indices leverage for any indices trading account)
+We shall us this example to explain what indices leverage is?
+If your indices broker gives you stock indices leverage of 100:1 (this is best option to select as the maximum stock indices leverage for any indices trading account)

 This means you borrow 100 dollars for every dollar you have in your stock indices trading account.

-This means if you open an account with $1,000 and your stock indices leverage is 100:1, then your get $100 for every $1 you have, the total amount you will control is:
+This means if you open an account with $1,000 & your stock index trading leverage is 100 : 1, then you get $100 for every $1 you that you have in your indices account, the total amount which you will control is:

 $1,000 * 100 = 100,000 dollars